In Denmark, public transport is convenient, fast and easy to use.

-The domestic flight traffic in Denmark is a relatively small compared with other countries, but there are several daily flights from Copenhagen to cities around Denmark.
+The domestic flight traffic in Denmark is relatively small compared with other countries, but there are several daily flights from Copenhagen to cities around Denmark.
 SAS has direct flights to Aarhus, Aalborg, and Billund.
 Norwegian has direct flights to Aalborg, Billund, and Karup.

 In Denmark, the national rail operator DSB operates between Copenhagen and towns across Denmark and southern Sweden.
 Train from the capital of Copenhagen to Aarhus will take three hours, to Aalborg four hours and Odense two and a half hour.
-You can buy a ticket at the every train station ticket office or use the ticket automats on the platforms with English languages.
+You can buy a ticket at every train station ticket office or use the ticket automats on the platforms with English languages.
 Small shops like seven eleven also provide tickets.
 If you want to buy online tickets, please see our related info.

 You can also travel by coach around Denmark.
 Several different companies are operating, but not all of them have English-languages websites, so it’s a good idea to contact the tourist office of the destination you have in mind, to ask for their guidance on routes and tickets.
 There is one big international operator, Flixbus, which has good and cheap connections across Denmark.